 Become your boss’s memory

 Your boss is always busy with many operations in the business and still has a personal life to run hence may lose track of some events or activities.
 Keep accurate records and always notify your boss about anniversaries, family birthdays, scheduled meetings, an appointment with clients and any other exercise whether about the business or their personal lives.

 Develop relevant IT skills

-As an Executive PA you will be required to perform tasks that involve IT, and the internet such as preparing presentations and documents, research or even make online purchases online.
-You need to be conversant with Microsoft Office packages, internet, email packages (Outlook, Lotus Notes, Gmail and many more).
+As an Executive PA, you will be required to perform tasks that involve IT, and the internet such as preparing presentations and documents, research or even making online purchases online.
+You need to be conversant with Microsoft Office packages, the internet, email packages (Outlook, Lotus Notes, Gmail and many more).
 It is also crucial to develop an interest in the technology used in the business and if possible learn how it works.
 This will help you when preparing reports and allow you to make a helpful recommendation to your boss.

 Your boss wants always to appear sharp and updated to create a good image and to maintain high performance and business growth.
 Also, it is imperative for your boss to have a healthy personal and social life and any skill that will help achieve these objectives will make you an indispensable Executive PA.
 The above skills and continuous personal growth remain very critical in your PA career.

 Become an Executive PA with this IEAA Accredited Course: Executive PA Diploma.